Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Guarantee and Sensitivity Analysis for Stage II

+\begin{example}[DASS-II after confirmation] Continuing the previous example, suppose confirmation at $v=0.5$ reveals that of the 310 pending reservations, exactly 270 will show up (the rest cancelled).
+At time $u=0.6$ (after confirmation), another walk-in arrives: \begin{itemize} \item \textit{Type I status:} 110 already checked in + 270 confirmed arrivals = 380 total Type I guests. \item \textit{Walk-ins accepted:} $W^{(k)}_{1,0.6} = 15$ (including some after confirmation). \item \textit{Expected total:} $\hat{N}^{(k)}_{0.6} = 380 + 15 = 395$. \end{itemize} Since $\hat{N}^{(k)}_{0.6} = 395 < 400 = \tilde{C}^{(k)}$, the walk-in is \emph{accepted}.
+Notice the key difference: before confirmation, $\hat{N}$ included the uncertain term $q^{(1,k)} \times (\text{pending})$; after confirmation, this term becomes exact.
+The formula in \eqref{equ::StageII standard simple} simplifies because no estimation is needed for Type I arrivals---only the remaining walk-in budget matters. \end{example}

-To show the power of the decoupling and dynamic threshold policy, we conduct a sensitivity analysis of the confirmation timing and show that the Stage II regret decays exponentially with the length of the interval between the confirmation timing and the end of the day.
-Consequently, our algorithm can achieve constant regret for Stage II decision \eqref{equ::Stage II regret} with only a logarithmic length of time left for confirmation each day.
+To demonstrate the power of decoupling and dynamic threshold policy, we conduct sensitivity analysis of confirmation timing and show that Stage II regret decays exponentially with the interval length between confirmation timing and day end.
+Consequently, our algorithm achieves constant regret for Stage II decision \eqref{equ::Stage II regret} with only logarithmic time left for confirmation each day.
+The following theorem quantifies this exponential decay in terms of walk-in rates before and after the confirmation call.